 In addition to certification and equipment, there are certain techniques that are used in tech diving that are different from recreational diving.
 For example, gas mixing is an essential part of deep diving.
-Using the incorrect gas in the air tank is dangerous, and can even result in death.
+Using the incorrect gas mix in an air tank is dangerous, and can even result in death.

 Preparation is also a key component to technical diving.
 Both preparing for a specific dive, and preparing to be a technical diver in general are important factors to consider.
-This means strongly considering why you want to be a technical diver.
+This means divers should strongly consider whether they want to be a technical diver.

 Brief Timeline of Titanic Trips